Common Chicken Health Problems And Solutions

 Weirdly shaped or soft shell eggs are a well-known chicken health problem for poultry keepers.
-The eggs will come out with an abnormal shape or a fragile shell, or almost no shell at all.
+The eggs will come out with an abnormal shape, a fragile shell, or almost no shell.
 Misshaped eggs don’t have to be a problem when the shell is thick enough.
 Chances are your hen will start laying normal-shaped eggs in no time; keep an eye.
 But soft-shelled eggs are a more significant issue.

 Why is my hen laying soft-shelled eggs?

 First of all, older hens are more likely to lay soft-shelled eggs due to their age.
 Not much we can do about that except change their diet.
 But for younger hens, laying soft-shelled eggs can also indicate malnutrition or lack of calcium.
 It can also signify stress due to hot weather or a heatwave.